sergisiso/pelican-web-source/content/pages/about.md

 [Science and Technology Facilities Council (STFC)](https://stfc.ukri.org/), Daresbury Laboratory, UK.

-My role is the Hartree Centre is to analyse the performance and optimize scientific and technical applications to modern parallel architectures and supercomputers.
+My role in Hartree Centre is to analyse and optimize the performance of scientific and technical applications to modern parallel architectures and supercomputers.
-I have work in projects with Intel (I was the PI of the Hartree Centre Intel Parallel Computing Centre), Roll-Royce Plc, and the UK MetOffice among others.
+I have been involved in projects with Intel (I was the PI of the Hartree Centre Intel Parallel Computing Centre), Roll-Royce Plc, and the UK MetOffice among others.
 Currently I am contributing to the open-source [PSyclone](https://github.com/stfc/PSyclone) code-generation system for domain-specific languages.